-Effects of film mulching and straw retention on soil labile nitrogen pool, enzymes and ammonia volatilization in the root zone of winter wheat
+Effects of film mulching and straw return on soil labile nitrogen pool, enzymes and ammonia volatilization in the root zone of winter wheat in the drylands on the Loess Plateau

 -